tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ACCT will expect at least 2 classifiers to compare performance against for its validation step.

 # Creating Hand Placed Markers for Validation
-Hand count markers are created in Imagej using the Point Selection Tool, available in the toolbar, and the ROI manager, which is under __Analyze >> Tools >> ROI Manager__.
+Hand count markers are created in ImageJ using the Point Selection Tool, available in the toolbar, and the ROI manager, which is under __Analyze >> Tools >> ROI Manager__.
 You can also type ROI Manager in the search bar and select it.

 1. Open an image and place one or two count markers
 2. Add the selections to the ROI manager